nulluser/PropMotion/README.md

 Launch Sequencing program

 ## Building
 Builds using the compiler supplied by .NET framework.
-You may have to adjust the location in build.bat
+You may have to adjust the location in build.bat.
+Rebuilding is only required if you modify the source code.

 ## Simulation
 The program provides a 3D simulation of the robot and lights to aid in sequencing.
 The 3D scene us user configurable via DefaultScene.cfg.
 The config file can be modified to point to a different scene config.
 The program supports 3d models in STL format.
 Default models are stored in Models.
 Textures are stored in Textures.